virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 7. Inside reflections

 Time to add some reflections inside the box.
 The process is the same as when we did refractions and reflections from the outside.
-Back to the function `draw_insides`, that return black color up until now:
+Let's return to the function `draw_insides`, which has returned a black color up until now:

 ```glsl
 const int NUM_REFLECTIONS = 2;